-Peabody Award-winning host Krista Tippett presents a live recording of the wildly popular On Being podcast, featuring guest speaker Isabel Wilkerson.
+Peabody Award-winning host Krista Tippett presents a live, in-person recording of the wildly popular On Being podcast, featuring guest speaker Isabel Wilkerson.
 Wilkerson, winner of the Pulitzer Prize and the National Humanities Medal, has become a leading figure in narrative nonfiction with The Warmth of Other Suns and Caste.
 Join these two friends and interpreters of the human condition for a night of incredible conversation.

 Krista Tippett’s radio show and podcast, On Being, aims to offer the same validity to the subjects of religion and spirituality as we do politics and economics.
 The show takes up questions of meaning in twenty-first century life, intersecting at spiritual inquiry, science, social healing, and the arts.
 On Being asks the questions, “What does it mean to be human, how do we want to live, and who will we be to each other?”
 What started on two public radio stations is now heard on 400 across the U.S. The On Being podcast has been downloaded and played over 350 million times.

 Live at Benaroya Hall, Tippett will be interviewing Isabel Wilkerson for the On Being podcast.
 Wilkerson is a Pulitzer Prize-winning writer and a leading figure in narrative nonfiction.
 An acclaimed author and journalist who brings the invisible and the marginalized into the light and into our hearts, Wilkerson explores with authority the need to reconcile America’s karmic inheritance and the origins of both our divisions and our shared commonality.

 Her debut work, The Warmth of Other Suns, won the National Book Critics Circle Award, the Heartland Prize for Nonfiction, the Anisfield-Wolf Award for Nonfiction, the Lynton History Prize from Harvard and Columbia universities, and the Stephen Ambrose Oral History Prize.